janfri/regtest/README.md

 sample: Division by zero
 exception: divided by 0
 ```

-Note: Each sample is represented by a YAML document in the corresponding YAML
-file.

 Each time you run one ore more samples file the corresponding results files will
 be overwritten (or generated if not yet existent) with the actual result values